interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/activitycomponents.rst

 The ``web.server`` component starts up a web server within your Activity.
-This web server can both serve content found in your Activity and also provide a web socket connection for the Activity or anything else within your Interactive Space which needs web socket support.
+This web server can both serve content found in your Activity and also provide a web socket connection for the Activity or anything else within your Interactive Space that needs web socket support.

 native.runner
 =============